Hiking from Valbona to Theth: Everything You Need to Know

 Packing list

-To prepare for your multi-day journey from Valbona to Theth, the first thing to consider is what to pack.
-Remember, you’ll be sleeping (at least) twice in different locations, while also needing to carry everything with you over a 15-kilometer hike.
-Here is a suggestion on what to pack (or wear):
+To prepare for your multi-day journey from Valbona to Theth, another important thing to consider is what to pack.
+Keep in mind that you’ll be staying (at least) two nights in different locations, and you’ll need to be able to carry everything with you during the 15-kilometer hike.
+Here’s a suggested packing list for your trip:

 • hiking shoes